acados/acados/examples/matlab_mex/README.md

 make acados_c_shared
 ```

-To run the examples, navigate into the selected folder, and there run the run the command
+To run the examples, navigate into the selected folder, and there run the command
 ```
 source ./setenv.sh
 ```